janeapp/.github/SECURITY.md

 **Please do not report security vulnerabilities through public Jane issues, discussions, or pull requests.**

-Instead, please send an email to [TBD]
+Instead, please send an email to security@jane.app.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: